inet-framework/inet-framework.github.io/Plans.md

 7. Tests
     * some examples are rather tests, they were usually created during development for quick testing
-    * we definitely need more (some?) validation tests (e.g. comparison with other simulators, real world measurements, or analytical results)
+    * we definitely need more (some?) validation tests (e.g. comparison with other simulators, real-world measurements, or analytical results)

 As for the not-so-near future (potentially in a later major version), we are considering some nontrivial changes: